anisoprint/aura-docs/docs/aura-connect/gui/index.md

 ![Printer telemetry summary](./media/dashboard/printer-telemetry-summary.png)

 ::: tip
-You can hover your mouse cursor over the plotting area in order to study telemetry data in more detail
+You can hover your mouse cursor over the plotting area To study telemetry data in more detail
 :::

 ### Company statistics summary